restunurkafi/Workforce-Performance-Dashboard/README.md

 ### Employee Demographics
 ![Employee Demographics](Dashboard_Demographics.png)
-💡 Insight: Most employees are within the productive age range of 25–35 years, and the majority hold a bachelor’s degree, supporting a knowledge-based workforce.
+💡 Insight: Most employees are aged 25–35 with 4–10 years of tenure, and the majority hold a bachelor’s degree.
+The workforce is young and experienced, though the limited number of senior experts suggests a need for knowledge transfer initiatives.

 ### Performance & Training
 ![Performance & Training](Dashboard_Performance.png)